 It’s the last category that often trips people up and becomes the source of credit card debt, Kelly says.
 “These little and not-so-little expenses go onto the card and are hard to pay off.”

 Once you’ve put your expenses down on paper or entered them into a spreadsheet, go through each item and find ways to free up enough money each month to pay off all your debts in 12 to 18 months, he says.

-If you’re one of the many Americans who don’t have significant savings, overtapping credit cards could be an easy trap to fall into, especially if it’s not possible to borrow from friends or family or cut back on spending.
+If you’re one of the many Americans who don’t have significant savings, overusing credit cards is an easy trap to fall into—especially if it’s not possible to borrow from friends or family or cut back on spending.